xamantra/pub_fetch/README.md

-A library for scraping pub.dev packages.
+A dart library for scraping pub.dev packages.